metno/S-ENDA-documentation/source/index.rst

 ..
-S-ENDA use cases documentation master file, created by sphinx-quickstart on Mon Dec 30 12:08:54 2019.
+S-ENDA documentation master file, created by sphinx-quickstart on Mon Dec 30 12:08:54 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to S-ENDA use cases's documentation!
+Welcome to S-ENDA's documentation!
 ============================================

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2
    :caption: Contents:

    conventions